B310M0R/notes/race_conditions.md

 ## Time-based attacks
 If server uses timestamp for encrypting password, we potentially could be able to reset password for two different suers if we send our requests at the same time.
+So if we will send two requests (with different session tokens and csrf) to reset password endpoint, we would have same tokens with soime arbitrary user.